ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-10 Must-learn Basics for Learning JavaScript in a Week - <a href="https://medium.com/@rehanwebdev/10-must-learn-basics-for-learning-javascript-in-a-week-72007fb84dda" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implement Debounce with Leading and Trailing options - <a href="https://medium.com/javascript-in-plain-english/implement-debounce-with-leading-and-trailing-options-3257d6989215" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rehan MERN Web DEV`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>Struggling to learn JavaScript?
-Join the club!
-JavaScript is an excellent and super-useful Programming language, but also one that…</blockquote>
+<blockquote>In the last two posts, we explored how Traditional (Trailing) debounce works and how it differs from Leading debounce.
+We also implemented…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>